This-Is-Ko/football-updater/README.md

 ### Local MYSQL

-Use to login to local mysql
+Use to login to local MySQL

     ./mysql -u root -p

 ### AWS RDS

-.
+Current prod config points to an AWS RDS endpoint which is running MySQL.

+Ensure the EC2 and RDS are within the same VPC and disable public access to avoid getting charged for multiple public IPs.

+Update the application-[env].properties with the relevant config

+    SPRING_DATASOURCE_HOST
+    SPRING_DATASOURCE_NAME
+    SPRING_DATASOURCE_USERNAME
+    SPRING_DATASOURCE_PASSWORD

 ### AWS EC2